CU-Boulder-Course/MLProjectBYZ/README.md

 # MLProjectBYZ
-machine learning project 2015 Fall CSCI 5622.
+machine learning project for CSCI 5622 2015 Fall at UC Boulder.